f2brossi/puppet-postfix-gmail/README.md

 puppet-postfix-gmail
 ====================

-Puppet Configuring Postfix to Use Gmail SMTP on Ubuntu
+Puppet + Vagrant for configuring Postfix to Use Gmail SMTP on Ubuntu

 NB: No more than 500 mails a day are authorized.

-## Quick Start with Vagrant
+## Quick Start with Vagrant openstack provider

-First update the file puppet/init-postfix.pp with your gmail credentials then

-after installing the vagrant plugin for openstack,
+Install the vagrant plugin for openstack,

 ```
 $ vagrant plugin install vagrant-openstack-provider
 ...
 ```

-you need to specify all the details manually within a `config.vm.provider` block in the Vagrantfile
+Within the Vagrantfile, specify your openstack credentials, your vm configuration and your gmail credentials

-And then run `vagrant up --provider=openstack`.
+And finally run `vagrant up --provider=openstack`.

 ### Openstack Credentials